moolah-ecommerce/wordpress-content-plugin/readme.txt

 4. Moolah supports all the basic features that you would expect from a professional e-commerce system, such as Taxes and Fees, Coupons and Promotions, Shipping and Delivery, and more.

 == Changelog ==

+= 3.0.0 =

+Moving the link to the control panel into the main admin menu area.

 = 2.2.1 =